95348953489345893524897/pvprepo/information/movement.md

   3. Put ent_bbox in console while looking at it
   4. Spawn a prop like the fuel barrel
   5. Grab it
-  6. Line up the prop to touch the bounding box (green sphere) but not the inner collision box
+  6. Line up the prop to touch the bounding box (green sphere) but not the inner collision box (orange circle in diagrams)
      - This is done by sight, you will know that it is colliding when the prop is moving weirdly up or down
   7. Press W and S to move forward and backwards until the prop starts floating oddly
   8. Run into it